 Perhaps your ex was the one that handles all of the first aid needs because you get dizzy at the sight of blood.
 Maybe they were the disciplinarian while you were the one to comfort and calm the children down.
 Now, like it or not, your responsibilities and roles as a parent will change because of your divorce.

 You will need to fulfill all major needs for your kids when it is your parenting time, ranging from cooking from them to discipline.
 That may require some practice or self-education through parenting books and support groups.
-What is your real role as a parent during and after divorce?
+What is your real role as a parent during and after a divorce?

 One of the primary functions a parent serves is protecting their offspring from all sorts of threats and sources of harm.
 That responsibility won’t change when you divorce, but the sources of harm could be different than before.